facebook

 That’s why AI in software testing is more than essential – a transformative leap from reactive scripts to proactive intelligence.
 According to the World Quality Report, 75% of organizations consistently invest in AI and utilize it to optimize QA processes with 41% citing faster defect detection and 38% reporting improved test coverage as measurable benefits.

-This blog will show you exactly how AI is redefining software testing, where it fits in your workflow, and how you can adopt it – without overhauling your entire tech stack.
+This blog will show you exactly how AI and Generative AI are redefining software testing, where it delivers the most impact, and how you can adopt it – without overhauling your entire tech stack.

 What Is AI in Software Testing?